ChristopherFotos/aux-backend/README.md

 npm start
 ```

-3. Go to `localhost:4242` to see the demo
+3. Go to `localhost:4242/spotify/login` to log in with spotify.
+A room and playlist will automatically be created for you.
+You can see the room in data.json.

+4. start the aux-guest app to join a room and add songs using the payment flow